Cause and Effect Essay Guide

 Note:We have an extensive guide on writing essays in general that you can check out here: How to Write an Essay.

-7. Write the conclusion
+7. Write the cause and effect essay conclusion

 The conclusion should reiterate the thesis statement and reinforce the key information presented in the essay.
-Explain the importance of your cause-and-effect essay, ending with a statement that motivates the readers to explore the topic more broadly.
+Explain the importance of your cause and effect essay, ending with a statement that motivates the readers to explore the topic more broadly.

 Note:You can find detailed guidelines on writing an conclusion (with examples) here: How to End an Essay.